Ibrahim Šehić

 Ibrahim Šehić (/bs/; born 2 September 1988) is a Bosnian professional footballer who plays as a goalkeeper for 1.
-Lig club Çorum.
+Lig club Sarıyer.

 Šehić started his professional career at Željezničar, before joining Mersin Talim Yurdu in 2011.
 Two years later, he moved to Qarabağ.
 In 2018, he signed with Erzurumspor. Šehić switched to Konyaspor in 2020.
 Three years later, he was transferred to Al-Khaleej.
 He joined Çorum in 2025.
+The following year, he moved to Sarıyer.

 A former youth international for Bosnia and Herzegovina, Šehić made his senior international debut in 2010, earning over 50 caps until 2024.

 Club career

 Early career

 Šehić came through Željezničar's youth academy.
 He made his professional debut against Orašje on 26 May 2007 at the age of 18.

 In June 2011, he joined Turkish club Mersin Talim Yurdu.

 Qarabağ

 In October 2013, Šehić was transferred to Azerbaijani side Qarabağ for an undisclosed fee.
 On 24 November, he made his official debut for the team in a goalless draw against Ravan Baku.
 He won his first trophy with the club on 7 May 2014, when they were crowned league champions.

 In December, he extended his contract with the squad until June 2018.

 He played his 100th game for the team against Gabala on 19 December 2015.

 Šehić helped Qarabağ make their first historical UEFA Champions League appearance in the 2017–18 season.
 On 12 September 2017, he debuted in the competition away at Chelsea, and stood out during the group stage, as he was the goalkeeper with the most saves, having made 35 in six games.